axtgr/Ultimate-Counter-Strike-Movie-Collection/README.md

 ---

 This is a torrent of Counter-Strike movies my friend and I hoarded during 2008-2012.
-Most of them are in the original quality, some cannot be found anywhere else.
+No CS: Source or CS:GO, just 1.6 and below.
+Most of the movies are in the original quality, some cannot be found anywhere else.

 ## Download